The Policy Governance “One Voice” Principle In Brief

-One frequently misunderstood Policy Governance® principle is the Board Holism (a.k.a.
+One frequently misunderstood Policy Governance® (Carver model) principle is the Board Holism (a.k.a.
 “One Voice”) principle, which states:

 “3.
 Board Holism: The authority of the board is held and used as a body.
 The board speaks with one voice in that instructions are expressed by the board as a whole.
 Individual board members have no authority to instruct staff.”1